Creating an Fn Project CLI Context to Connect to Oracle Cloud Infrastructure

 fn update context api-url https://functions.us-phoenix-1.oci.oraclecloud.com

-Configure the new context with the address of the Docker registry that you want to use with Oracle Functions by entering:
+Configure the new context with the address of the Docker registry (for example, Oracle Cloud Infrastructure Registry) that you want to use with OCI Functions by entering:

 <region-key>is the key of the Oracle Cloud Infrastructure Registry region.
 For example,